-Fresh and healthy, probably a male…our approach was as it had to be, robotic, staged and uniform.
+Fresh, healthy and probably a male.
+Our approach was as it had to be, robotic, staged and uniform.

 Vanessa virginiensis males, like those of other species that we’ve posted, spend much of the day flying.
 They search for suitable females, and their flight is relentless.